Photon server on Linux ??

 So now that it is late August... what can you tell us about Photon Express and/or Photon on Linux?

+The roadmap doesn't show this yet but after the initial experiments with Express, we found it will lack performance.
+It would only be useful for development with low CCUs.
 For the time being, we decided against a linux build and put our engery into a hosted service, which is about to launch soon.
 Self-hosting will stay but the option to let us host your server in an efficient way should solve more problems than a linux port which (in best case) has the same cost per user.

 Sorry for the bad news for linux.
 This project is delayed.